EKibort/wrike-mcp-server/README.md

 - Fetch task details using permalink URLs
 - Retrieve tasks assigned to the authenticated user
 - Get tasks from specific folders
+- Write html comment to Wrike task specifed by given permalink url with @mentions support
+- Create a new Wrike task in the folder specified by the given permalink url.

 ## Requirements
 - Python 3.x